bromontana/bromontana.github.io/_posts/2016-12-6-My-First-Hackathon-Pt-2.md

 So of course the purpose of a hackathon isn't the swag of the food or the over excited Floridians, it's about the hacks.
 I like to believe that there are a couple things that make a hackathon hack.
 First, hacks have to be started at hackathons: this isn't to say that you cannot prepare for them.
-Second, hacks have to be stiched together somehow: making a website that just makes a schedule might not be a super hack (unless it abides by the third rule), but making a website that makes a schedule and that schedule changes something else (like makes calls or orders pizza) then that could be a hack.
+Second, hacks have to be stitched together somehow: making a website that just makes a schedule might not be a super hack (unless it abides by the third rule), but making a website that makes a schedule and that schedule changes something else (like makes calls or orders pizza) then that could be a hack.
 Third, hackers have to learn something from the hack.